winstoncheong/Better-KSU-Math-Exam-Archive/calc3/README.md

 Official Exam archive: https://archive.math.ksu.edu/

-I've copied everything back to 2011 Spring.
+I've copied everything from 2021 Fall back to 2011 Spring.
 Exams earlier than that seem to be made on a typewriter.

 |Semester|Exam 1|Exam 2|Exam 3|Final|
 |:---:|:---:|:---:|:---:|:---:|